 Use waterproof covers for mattress and duvet and use absorbent quilted sheets.
 A moisturising cream is useful to rub on to the skin that is likely to become wet, to prevent chaffing and soreness.

 What are the treatment options for bedwetting?

 Desmopressin is the common medicine used for bedwetting.
 It works by reducing the amount of urine made at night by the kidneys.
-It usually works well (in about 7 in 10 cases), and straightaway.
+It usually works well (in about 7 in 10 cases) and straightaway.
 If it works, a common plan is to take it for three months and then try without it.
 However, when it is stopped, the bedwetting often returns.
 (A permanent cure following treatment is more likely with bedwetting alarms than with desmopressin.)
-Desmopressin can also be useful for short spells.
+Desmopressin can also be useful for short spells of time.
 For example, during holidays or for times away from home.
 See separate leaflet called Desmopressin for Bedwetting for more details.